Menu

 Of the four camping areas at Mount Moffatt, Dargonelly Rock Hole is usually the busiest.

-There are two toilets here, one new hybrid, the other an older drop toilet.
+There are two toilets here, one hybrid, the other an older drop toilet.
 I found both to be very clean.

 They’re all pretty nice, and I’m sure you’ll have a great time.